 Skip to main content Link Menu Expand (external link) Document Search Copy Copied

-This content provides a summary of how to install microk8s, a lightweight and small Kubernetes cluster, on an Ubuntu Linux AMD64-based system.
-(For more detailed instructions, see the microk8s documentation .)
+This content provides a summary of how to install MicroK8s, a lightweight and small Kubernetes cluster, on Ubuntu 22.04.4 LTS.
+(For more information, see the MicroK8s documentation.)

-Note: This type of single node edge cluster is meant for development and test only.
-A single worker node Kubernetes cluster does not provide the scalability or high availability performance characteristics that a production system should have.
+Note: This type of edge cluster is meant for development and test because a single worker node Kubernetes cluster does not provide scalability or high availability.

 sudo snap install microk8s --classic --channel=stable